 5. Early equipment management

-The pillar directs understanding and practical knowledge of processing machines gained through the TPM approach towards the improvement and designing of new equipment.
-Considering there are fewer startup issues, new machinery could reach planned performance.
-Furthermore, equipment servicing is much easier and more robust as a result of employee involvement and practical review before installation.
+The understanding and practical knowledge of processing machines gained through the TPM approach is directed toward the improvement and designing of new equipment in this principle.
+Because there are fewer startup issues when TPM is properly implemented and executed, new machinery could reach its ideal performance level more quickly.
+Additionally, equipment servicing and other maintenance activity is much easier and more robust as a result of employee involvement and practical review before installation.

 6. Education and training

 TPM is dependent on filling any knowledge gaps that prevent your business from achieving key maintenance goals.
 This applies to managers, maintenance personnel and operators alike:

 - Managers train on TPM principles alongside their subordinate, lateral and superior staff.
 This helps them better understand how stakeholders across the organization deal with maintenance issues from their distinct vantage points.

 - Maintenance personnel perfects the techniques necessary for the proper execution of proactive and preventive equipment management strategies.